d-EScape/Domoticz_iDetect/README.md

 ## Requirements:
 (for the moment the plugin will not run on Windows, because of a solvable path issue with ssh and a unknown problem with the polling heartbeat)
-* Domoticz with python plugin framework enabled (currently only the Domoticz beta)
+* Domoticz with python plugin framework enabled (currently only the Domoticz beta).
+Version must be newer than mai 28, 2018.
 * Python3.5 or higher
 * SSH service enabled on the router and accesible to Domoticz
 * One of the following for ssh authentication to the router